 But here’s the rub: the Arizona law makes exceptions for “images involving voluntary exposure in a public or commercial setting.”
 Theoretically, though, it’s still not an air-tight provision, and it could lead to censorship.
 To wit: soldiers could argue “lack of consent” if their images appear in a “leaked government image of a graphic nature” (think Guantanamo Bay scandal).

 Antigone Books v.
-Horne is a curious case, and to be honest, we don’t have a dog in this race; both sides have compelling enough arguments.
-But since we’re an Arizona-based law firm that handles revenge porn, we’ll be tracking it.
+Horne is a curious case, and to be honest, we don’t have a dog in this race.
+Both sides have compelling arguments.
+That said, as an Arizona-based law firm that handles revenge porn, we’ll be tracking it.

 It’s a legal showdown between the Grand Poobah of corporate do-goodery and a small-town-saving yogurt company.
-Simple trademark rights are at the center of Dov Seidman v.
-Chobani, but one of the suit’s central legal questions – involving Twitter marketing — is teasingly complex.
+Simple trademark rights anchor Dov Seidman v.
+Chobani; but the suit did spawn a teasingly complex Twitter marketing question.

 Who’s Who: Dov Seidman and Chobani Yogurt